 The other problem I have with Hellmann’s mayonnaise is that every single variety contains refined (and highly pro-inflammatory) soybean oil or some other pro-inflammatory vegetable oil.
 Even Hellmann’s Olive Oil Mayonnaise contains more soybean oil than olive oil!

-If you have our Clean Cuisine book then you know we dedicate an entire chapter (Chapter 5) to talking about how important choosing unrefined and anti-inflammatory oils are to your health.
+If you have our Clean Cuisine Cookbook then you know how important choosing unrefined and anti-inflammatory oils are to your health.
 If you don’t have the book, you can read the Cliff’s Notes version on choosing healthy oils here.

 I have found unrefined avocado oil to be the best-tasting and healthiest oil I have yet to try for homemade mayonnaise.
 By the way, did you know avocado oil has even received prescription drug status in France because of its proven ability to counter the negative effects of arthritis!
 (1)